-A DVD (digital versatile disc) ROM drive plays presentations recorded with the DVD format, and it also plays standard CD-ROM discs.
+A new slim DVD-ROM (digital versatile disc ROM) drive plays presentations recorded with the DVD format, and it also plays standard CD-ROM discs.

 Audio with 3D stereo sound

 Your computer is equipped with internal audio record and playback capabilities, including 3D (three-dimensional) audio from just two speakers.
 When you enable the 3D stereo feature, sounds will appear to be generated all around you, even though only two speakers are used.